synaptics-astra/doc/linux/index.rst

 Setting up the Serial Console
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Astra Machina (Foundation) SL16xx Developer Kits come with a USB-TTL board and a flying-wire style cable.
-Use the cable to connect the USB-TTL board to Astra Machina's 40 pin GPIO header.
+The serial console on Astra Machina can be accessed by connecting a USB-TTL adaptor to the RX, TX, and GND pins of the 40 pin GPIO connector.
+USB-TTL adaptors can either be a board with jumper wires or an integrated USB cable with separated pins.

 =======    =============
 USB TTL    Astra Machina